ADRA-Bank: A Modular Benchmark for Academic Deep Research Agents: Introduction

 \textit{Deep research} agents, which autonomously conduct knowledge-intensive tasks by searching heterogeneous sources and synthesizing findings, are attracting significant attention in both academia~\citep{zhang2025web, xu2025comprehensive} and industry~\citep{openai-blog, gemini-dr, perplexity-dr, grok-dr}.
-For example, OpenAI characterizes the functionality of such agents as the ability to produce comprehensive, human-quality reports by automating the often hours-long process of searching, analyzing, and synthesizing evidence~\citep{openai-blog}.
+For example, OpenAI characterizes the functionality of such agents as the ability to produce comprehensive, human-quality reports by automating the hours-long process of searching and synthesizing evidence~\citep{openai-blog}.
 However, research in this area remains at an early stage.
 Specifically, comprehensive evaluation is crucial yet currently limited.
-Thus, in this study, we investigate \task and decompose it into three key aspects: \textit{\stepOne}, \textit{\stepTwo}, and \textit{\stepThree}.
+Thus, in this study, we decompose \task and into three key aspects: \textit{\stepOne}, \textit{\stepTwo}, and \textit{\stepThree}.
 First, planning module decomposes a complex query into a well-structured sequence of sub-tasks.
 Second, retrieval module searches multiple sources, then iteratively selects useful evidence within a fixed budget.
-Third, reasoning module reasons over the defined sub-tasks, calls external search tools, and synthesizes them into a comprehensive report.
-To sum up, a comprehensive, modular-integrated evaluation paradigm can catalyze the development of stronger \task agents tailored to knowledge-intensive workloads.
-However, the corresponding benchmark remains nascent, with key bottlenecks outlined below.
+Third, reasoning module reasons over the defined sub-tasks, calls external search tools, and synthesizes a comprehensive report.
+In summary, a comprehensive, modular-integrated evaluation paradigm can accelerate the development of stronger \task agents for knowledge-intensive tasks.